dealii/code-gallery/MCMC-Laplace/Readme.md

 written to disk over the past hour, the amount of internet traffic that has gone through the machine in the last hour, and similar pieces of pretty much random information.
-As a consequence, the seed is then pretty much guaranteed to be different from program invokation to program invokation, and consequently we will get different random number sequences every time.
+As a consequence, the seed is then pretty much guaranteed to be different from program invocation to program invocation, and consequently we will get different random number sequences every time.
 The output file is tagged with a string representation of this random seed, so that it is safe to run the same program multiple times at the same time in the same directory, with